jigpu/linuxwacom-wiki-archive/wiki/Input-wacom_backports.md

 particular example, "jiri/for-4.6/upstream-fixes" was the last branch of interest so there was no need to return to step 3.

-**Step 8:** Post your changes to the Linux Wacom developer list, or push your changes with, for example:
+**Step 8:** Post your changes to the Linux Wacom developer list and push your changes with, for example:

 <code>